Grommash9/tg_chat_mate/README.md

 - Add changing Domain name in HTML CODE
 - ADD SSL VERIFICATION IGNORING FOR SELF SIGNED SERTIFICATE BOT WORKING WELL
 - Implement authentication mechanisms for manager and root roles within the UI.
+  - check update socket endpoint!
+  - replace existing cokie by new one!
 - Enhance media storage in MongoDB within the messages collection.
   - Add logic for handling different Telegram media types for sending and receiving.
   - Integrate storage of customer photos in the MongoDB users collection and display them in the UI.